 BlackRock invests in Sustainable Investments which contribute to a range of environmental and / or social objectives which may include but are not limited to, alternative and renewable energy, energy efficiency, pollution prevention or mitigation, reuse and recycling, health, nutrition, sanitation and education and the UN Sustainable Development Goals ("Environmental and Social Objectives").

+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.
 An investment will be assessed as contributing to an Environmental and/or Social Objective where: